Ngz91/dotfiles/README.md

 ```
 xprop
 ```
 Click on the window that you want to apply the transparency and look for WM_CLASS(STRING).
 Then add this to your configuration.
-(I'll use kitty for this example)
+(I'll use Kitty for this example)
 ```
 opacity-rule = [
     "85:class_g = 'kitty' && focused",
     "85:class_g = 'kitty' && !focused",
 ];
 ```
 This tells Picom to follow these opacity rules for the specific program that's running.
-Now, the same rules can be applied if you don't want the window to have any transparency, for example, I don't want firefox to have any opacity.
+Now, the same rules can be applied if you don't want the window to have any transparency, for example, I don't want Firefox to have any opacity.
 To achieve this add this line to the opacity-rule in the conf file.
 ```
 "100:class_g = 'firefox'",
 ```